+The Quaking Aspen gets its name due to its trembling leaves, which are caused by the tree’s flattened, flexible petioles.
+This tree is in the Salicaceae (Willow) family and is native to Missouri; it is also recognized as having the widest geographical distribution of any tree in North America.
 This is a deciduous tree with narrow and rounded crown.
 The leaves are light green and smooth with its leaves turning to golden yellow in fall.
-A distinct feature of the Prairie Gold cultivar is its white bark.
+A distinct feature of the ‘NE Arb’ cultivar is its white bark.
 This species has a long lifespan, with most living well over one hundred years.
-The Quaking Aspen gets its name due to its trembling leaves, due to its flattened, flexible petioles.

 |Common Name||Quaking Aspen|

 |Commercial Name||PRAIRIE GOLD|